pumbas600/hfy-client/README.md

-# A Reddit Client for r/HFY
+# A client for the r/HFY subreddit

 :)